HONG KONG DISNEYLAND

 Attractions include Mickey’s PhilharMagic 3-D adventure, Dumbo the Flying Elephant Ride, Cinderella Carousel, Mad Hatter Teacups, The Golden Mickeys (30 minute show in the Storybook Theatre performed several times daily), Fantasy Gardens, Many Adventures of Winnie the Pooh Ride, Snow White Grotto and “It’s a Small World”.

 "It's a Small World" boat cruise ride was a new addition to the park in April 2008.
-Children of the world sing and dance to the song "it's a small world after all"
+Children of the world sing and dance to the song "It's a small world after all".

 High School Musical: Live!